Rational Q-systems at Root of Unity I. Closed Chains: Primitive states and constrained -system

+The above equation can be written as a set of polynomial equations of three sets of variables $\{c_l\}$, $\{t_j^{\text{FM}}\}$ and $\{t_k\}$.
+We can follow standard algorithms in elimination theory (see for example Chapter 3 of \cite{cox2008ideals}) to eliminate $\{t_j^{\text{FM}}\}$ and $\{t_k\}$ from \eqref{eq:solcF}, resulting in a set of equations involving only $\{c_j\}$

+where $R_k(c_0,\cdots,c_{M-1})$ are polynomials of $\{c_l\}$ and $N_c$ is different from $M$ in general and its explicit value depends on the elimination process.
 If the solution contains an FM-string, the coefficients of $Q(t)$ satisfy additional relations \eqref{eq:additionalR}\,.
 Therefore, to eliminate FM-strings, we can add the following constraint to the rational $Q$-system

-where $|R_k|^2=R_k R_k^*$ and $w$ is an extra variable which we introduce.
+where $|R_k|^2=R_k R_k^*$ and $w$ is an extra variable which we introduce to guarantee the constraint $\left(|R_1|^2+\ldots+|R_{N_c}|^2\right)$ is non-zero.
 The equation \eqref{eq:finalconstraintW} implies that we cannot have the situation $R_1=R_2=\cdots R_{N_c}=0$.
 One might worry that the constraints \eqref{eq:finalconstraintW} might involve the complex conjugate $\{c_j^*\}$ and make it complicated.
 However, we can in fact prove that all $\{c_j\}$ are real.
 The details of the proof is given in Appendix~\ref{app:realitycond}.

 \paragraph{Example 3.1} Let us give an example to illustrate how the above procedure works.
 To this end, we consider the following quantum numbers

 For this case, the FM-string is a length-3 bound state consisting of the following 3 Bethe roots